kyma-project/test-infra/development/README.md

 <!-- Update the project structure each time you modify it. -->

 ```
   ├── checker                  # This folder contains code sources of a simple Go application that verifies the configuration of jobs, "config.yaml", and "plugins.yaml".
+Dummy change
   ├── tools                    # This folder contains code sources of Go applications for the "test-infra" repository.
   ├── install-prow.sh          # This script installs Prow on your cluster.
   ├── provision-cluster.sh     # This script creates a Kubernetes cluster.